artin7ahmeti/mecanumbot/README.md

 # Mecanumbot Observer

-Embodied Intelligence course project to build a **web-based GUI** for controlling and observing the Mecanumbot, with support for **recording measurements**, **battery monitoring**, **external camera integration**, and **Dockerized ROS2** components.

 ---

-## Requirements - Current Status
+## Requirements

-- ✅ Build an easy to use GUI to control and observe the Mecanumbot and record measurement
+- Build an easy to use GUI to control and observe the Mecanumbot and record measurement
-- ⬜ Easy reconfiguration possibility for the controller
+- Easy reconfiguration possibility for the controller
-- ✅ Monitor battery state
+- Monitor battery state
-- ✅ Use a controller to command the robot
+- Use a controller to command the robot
-- 🟡 Pack the project into a Docker container
+- Pack the project into a Docker container
-- ✅ Use a web browser to create the GUI
+- Use a web browser to create the GUI
-- ✅ Be usable on Windows and Linux as well
+- Be usable on Windows and Linux as well
-- 🟡 Inner code is a ROS2 package mainly using Python
+- Inner code is a ROS2 package mainly using Python
-- ✅ Have the interface and connection possibility to connect the external camera system
+- Have the interface and connection possibility to connect the external camera system
-- 🟡 Include a save function and figure out how to store the measurements
+- Include a save function and figure out how to store the measurements
-- ✅ Clear documentation
+- Clear documentation

-Legend: ✅ done, 🟡 in progress, ⬜ not started

 ---